Warning Signs Your Teen Could Be at Risk for Suicide

 Crisis Text Line: Text START to 741-741

-You can also find additional resources and information here:
+You can also find additional important resources and information here:

 Suicide is preventable.
 And mental health issues are treatable.
 Check in with your teen.
 Seek out professionals who can help.